 - Wash all utensils well when you’re done – cutting boards, knives, spoons, blender jar, etc. I use a plastic cutting board so I can run everything through the dishwasher.

-If you wear contacts, be sure to take them out before making this hot sauce recipe!
+If you wear contacts, be sure to take them out before making this recipe of hot sauce!

-Here are the steps for how to make hot sauce, and you’ll see it’s VERY easy!
+Here are the instructions for how to make hot sauce, and you’ll see it’s VERY easy!

 Step 1: Wash the peppers, cut the stems off, and slice them in half lengthwise.
-If you want a more mild sauce, remove the seeds from the pepper.
-This will also create a more smooth sauce.
+If you want a milder sauce, remove the seeds from the pepper.
+This will also create a smoother sauce.
 If you don’t mind a few tiny pieces of seed and want extra heat, keep the seeds with the pepper.

 Step 2: Measure the vinegar into a medium pot and add the peppers, salt, and garlic cloves.
 Bring to a boil and reduce heat to a simmer until the peppers are soft (about 10 minutes).